Park Planning Process

-2) Absorption (Are 75% of the homes the park is to serve is occupied?) and available development funding (Have we collected sufficient funds to build the park?); and
+2) Absorption (Are 75% of the homes the park is to serve occupied?) and available development funding (Have we collected sufficient funds to build the park?)

 3) Long term maintenance funding (Is this a general fund impact?
-And if so, can the City afford to add this to the general fund obligation?).
+If so, can the City afford to add this to the general fund obligation?)
 If the Developer elects to build the park, they do so up-front.
 This is where you will see some parks built much sooner than others.
 Either way, park development funds are collected through new home sales.

 What’s the difference between a city-wide and neighborhood park?

 City-wide parks are larger sites, off of major roads and designed for a visitor stay of two or more hours.
-You will generally construct large ball field complexes and specialized park features which will attract people to drive to the park from around the region or city.
+You will generally see large ball field complexes and specialized park features which will attract people to drive to the park from around the region or city.
 These park amenities can also be lighted facilities with restrooms.
-Mahany Park, Maidu Regional Park and the south side of Hughes Park (Parkside Drive) are examples.
-Other city-wide parks include Harry Crabb Park, Stoneridge Park Site 2, 3 and 4 off of Orvietto, a park site off of Gibson and Roseville Parkway, the Sports Complex next to the proposed west plan high school and Fiddyment Park off of Fiddyment and Hayden Parkway.
-The city-wide park fund provides for the development of these types parks and everyone buying a new home in the city contributes to the development fund through new homes sales.
+Mahany Park, Maidu Regional Park and the south side of Hughes Park are examples.
+Other city-wide parks include Harry Crabb Park, Stoneridge Park Site 2, 3 and 4 , a park site off of Gibson and Roseville Parkway, and Fiddyment Park.
+The city-wide park fund provides for the development of these types of parks and everyone buying a new home in the city contributes to the development fund through new homes sales.
 The health of the city-wide park fund is dependent upon the health of the economy.
 Because of the type of improvements included in the city-wide park plans, these parks are built in phases.

 Neighborhood parks are generally less than 10 acres in size or less, are surrounded by homes and are designed for the casual park user staying one hour or less.
 Grass areas are multi-use and intended for either practice games or informal activities.
 Play areas, picnic facilities and other low key features are considered in a neighborhood park design.
 Because these parks are located within a half to one mile radius to homes and the stay at the park is short, restrooms are not typically provided.
-Examples of neighborhood parks includes Misty Wood off of Pleasant Grove Boulevard and Misty Wood, Cambria Park in the Stoneridge area, Woodbridge Park near Roseville High School, Erven Park off of Grand Canyon Drive north of Highway 65 and Summerhill Park off of Washington near Highway 65.
+Examples of neighborhood parks include Misty Wood Park, Cambria Park, Woodbridge Park, Erven Park and Summerhill Park.
 The neighborhood park fund provides for the development of a series of these types of parks located within a specific plan area.
 Neighborhood park funds from one area cannot be used to build a park in another area.

 For more answers to frequently asked questions, click here.